fabienschlegel/d2c-v2/posts/conditional-rendering-of-your-react-components.md

 ---
-title: "Conditional Rendering of your React components"
+title: 'Conditional Rendering of your React components'
-date: "2022-03-08"
+date: '2022-03-08'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
 excerpt: "Conditional rendering is a basic feature of the front end apps.
 It's used to display elements or not depending on the state of the app."
-tags: ["React", "Typescript"]
+tags: ['React', 'Typescript']
-related: ["begin-react-with-typescript"]
+related: ['begin-react-with-typescript']
 ---

 This blog post relies on React and Typescript, a superset of JavaScript.
 If you’re a beginner, you can check [this post](/begin-react-with-typescript) to get the prerequisites.